1 dead, 15 hurt in California home gas explosion

 Murrieta Deputy Fire Chief David Lantzer said 15 people were injured, but he had no information about their injuries.
 He also couldn’t confirm that anyone had died.

-However, SoCalGas representatives said one gas worker was killed, a second was taken to the hospital and one person living in the home may be unaccounted for.
+SoCalGas representatives said one gas worker was killed, a second was taken to the hospital and one person living in the home may be unaccounted for.

 Neighbors said the explosion shattered windows throughout the neighborhood.